Healed in the Heart

 Just because he was a Christian did not mean that Steve escaped the pain and suffering associated with HIV and AIDS.
 He simply had a supernatural way to deal with it.

-During the last two years of his life, some of our staff had continued contact with Steve.
+During the last two years of his life, some of our staff continued contact with Steve.
 He wrote and called us regularly.
 He gave his testimony in 1990 to a room of 250 people.
-He joked about my having told him to keep his talk to 10 minutes, but since he had driven seven hours to get there, surely I would not mind if he took longer!
+He joked about my having told him to keep his talk to ten minutes, but since he had driven seven hours to get there, surely I would not mind if he took longer!
 That was Steve!
 He was always hard to contain when it came to his talking about the Lord.

 I also recall spending time with Steve at a lodge two summers prior to his death.
 With particular fondness, I recall sitting out in the darkness around the campfire.
 The cool night air and total darkness around us stood in stark contrast to the millions of bright stars upon which our eyes were fixed.
 Steve spoke of his own growing intimacy with the Lord and how the Lord had taken care of his every need.
 It was there that I realized I was a bit envious of his constant recognition of God’s faithfulness and grace.
 His own dying process and coming to terms with the end of his life only seemed to expand his reflection on and appreciation of the sovereignty and grace of God.
 My own day-to-day awareness of these truths seemed dull in comparison.